 And if it smells and looks like chocolate, it'll most likely taste like it as well.
 When in doubt, you should always use your best judgment.
 Anything questionable is better off being tossed out.

 When your chocolate "blooms," that means it's been stored improperly.
 It will be either cocoa butter or sugar that will separate from the chocolate.
 This will cause a white or gray film on the surface.
-There are two types of blooms that can happen: sugar bloom or fat bloom.
+There are two types of blooms that can happen: sugar bloom and fat bloom.

 Sugar blooms happen when your chocolate is exposed to moisture.
 Humidity breaks down the sugar crystals, so when the water evaporates, the sugar crystallizes again and leaves a white, dusty coating on your chocolate.